 Designing Cancer Drugs – the Scientist vs Patient Perspective

 If it’s an oncology drug, then there is a tendency for us to be little less worried about achieving perfection.
 As we’re tackling such a serious disease as cancer, surely overall efficacy offsets some of the limitations in other desirable characteristics?

-However, from conversations with cancer patients, it has become clear that their view of what makes a good drug is often very different to those of us developing new therapeutics.
+But from conversations with cancer patients, it’s become clear that their view of what makes a good drug is often very different to those of us developing new therapeutics.

 Patients generally don’t care about pharmacokinetics or drug metabolism: they simply want a drug that will give them an improved quality of life, as well as extending it.

 It’s not unheard of a cancer patient to refuse treatment because its side-effects make them miserable.
 Life extension can be less valuable than making the most of the time they have left, without being made to feel even more poorly by the medicines they have to take.

 But if that diarrhoea demands constant rehydration therapy and even hospitalisation, the patient might not agree.
 Being confined to a bathroom for 24 hours a day after treatment is simply not compatible with any quality of life.

-Or the neurotoxicity the treatment causes can be so severe it stops nerve transmission, leading to loss of feeling in hands and feet, or damage the nerves themselves, causing pain so severe that morphine is required to control the pain.
+Or the neurotoxicity the treatment causes can be so severe it stops nerve transmission, leading to loss of feeling in hands and feet, or damage the nerves themselves, causing pain so severe that morphine is required to control it.

-Many say they would rather live less time and enjoy a more normal existence, spending quality and memorable time with those they care about, rather than spending days or weeks confined to an in-patient unit, or even the bathroom.
+Many say they’d rather live less time and enjoy a more normal existence, spending quality and memorable time with those they care about rather than spending days or weeks confined to an in-patient unit, or even the bathroom.